shagunattri/site/content/about.md

 <div class="about-text">
 <p>
 Hi, I'm <strong>Shagun Attri</strong>.
-For over 3 years, I've been building products at the intersection of cybersecurity, AI, and developer experience.
-I specialize in turning complex technical problems into scalable B2B SaaS solutions.
+For 4+ years, I've been building products at the intersection of cybersecurity, AI, and developer experience.
+I specialize in turning complex technical security challenges into scalable, developer-friendly B2B SaaS solutions.
 </p>
 <p>
-Currently, I'm a Senior Product Manager at <strong>ArmorCode</strong>, building AI-powered ASPM (Application Security Posture Management) solutions.
-I help organizations ship software fast and securely by bridging the gap between security needs and developer workflows.
+Currently, I'm a <strong>Staff Product Manager</strong> at <strong><a href="https://harness.io" target="_blank" rel="noopener">Harness</a></strong>, leading their <strong>AppSec platform</strong> with a specific focus on the <strong>STO (Security Testing Orchestration)</strong> product line.
+Previously, I was a Senior Product Manager at <strong>ArmorCode</strong> building AI-powered ASPM solutions.
+My mission is helping organizations ship software fast and securely by bridging the gap between security teams and developer workflows.
 </p>
 <p>
 Beyond my day job, I'm a perpetual learner.
 This site is my digital garden where I share insights on product strategy, security research, book reviews, and technical guides.